rlivingsus/misc/books.md

 OBSIDIAN MOUNTAIN SERIES: ~~1) Outstretched Shadow,~~ 2) To Light a Candle, 3) When Darkness Falls
 VALDEMAR SERIES IN ORDER: 1) The Black Gryphon, 2) The White Gryphon, 3) The Silver Gryphon, 4) Beyond, 5) Into the West, 6) Magic's Pawn, 7) Magic's Promise, 8) Magic's Price, 9) Foundation, 10) Intrigues, 11) Changes, 12) Redoubt, 13), Bastion, 14) Closer to Home, 15) Closer to the Heart, 16) Closer to the Chest, 17) The Hills have Spies, 18) Eye Spy, 19) Spy, Spy Again, 20) Brightly Burning, 21) The Oathbound, 22) Oathbreakers, 23) Oathblood, 24) Exile's Honor, 25) Exile's Valor, 26) Take a Thief, ~~27) Arrows of the Queen, 28) Arrow's Flight, 29) Arrow's Fall,~~ 30) By the Sword, 31) Winds of Fate, 32) Winds of Change, 33) Winds of Fury, 34) Storm Warning, 35) Storm Rising, 36) Storm Breaking, 37) Owlflight, 38) Owlsight, 39) Owlknight

+### Legends:Short Novels by the Masters of Modern Fantasy
+LEGENDS: Book 1, Book 2, Book 3

 ### Le Guin, Ursula
 HAINISH CYCLE: ~~1) Rocannon's World,~~ 2) Planet of Exile, 3) City of Illusions, 4) The Left Hand of Darkness, 5) Winter's King, 6) The Word for World is Forest, 7) The Dispossessed, 8) The Day before the Revolution, 9) A Fisherman of the Inland Sea, 10) Four Ways to Forgiveness, 11) The Telling, 12) The Birthday of the World and Other Stories
 ### Lowry, Lois